 The handheld laser welder is currently the most widely used type of laser welding equipment.
 It offers flexible operation and requires no complex fixtures, making it suitable for welding aluminum sheets, profiles, and structural components.
 Common power configurations include 1500W, 2000W, and 3000W, covering the welding of aluminum materials ranging from 0.5 to 6 mm in thickness.
-In practical use, parameters must be set appropriately and coordinated with wire feeding processes to ensure weld stability and meet aesthetic requirements.
 These machines are widely used in door and window manufacturing, sheet metal fabrication, aluminum furniture production, and repair work.

 Key Features: High flexibility, low investment cost, quick to learn